callumflack/callum-flack-design/content/pages/_posts/how-to-publish-your-newsletter-so-you-own-your-writing.md

 ## Publishing a newsletter in two steps

-_There's only two steps step I take to publish a newsletter edition: write it, then queue it._
+_There's only two steps step I take to publish a newsletter: write it, then queue it._

 ### Write it directly on Github